Hello Forex Traders,

 2) Avoid over-analyzing the topic.
 Yes, this part of Forex trading deserves time and attention, but every trail stop and hard take profit will have certain disadvantages and advantages.
 Forex traders need to accept that one particular method will never be perfect.
 There will always be examples where 1 trail stop works better than the other.
 We must accept that to succeed.

 A chosen trade management method must always be in sync with trading psychology.
-Just like anything else, it is vital to have harmony between one’s own strategy, risk management, money management, and psychology.
+Just like anything else, it is vital to have harmony between one’s own strategy, risk management, money management, and mental bias'.

 TRAILING STOP: ADVANTAGES VS DISADVANTAGES